open/close all folders

 - Flashback Nightmare: She has nightmares of the accident that killed her parents and brother.
 "Fire and blood, the smell of smoke, the twisted metal of a car."

 - Friend to All Living Things: She loves animals and they love her.
 She has her roomate's cat cosing up to her, and heals a raven.
-That is why Victor and Natalie Dashkov brutalize animals.
-To see if she works her spirit magic on them.
-Unfortunately they tend to be beyond help when she finds them.
+That is why Victor and Natalie Dashkov brutalize animals— to see if she can work her spirit magic on them.
+Unfortunately they tend to be beyond help when she finds them, and the one time they're not beyond help Rose stops her from healing them.

 - Goodis Not Soft: She may be a gentle soul, but she will hurt you if you mess with the ones she loves.
 She once got Wade Voda to use a baseball bat to trash his own room and she was going to force him to further hurt himself.
 All he did was take advantage of a human feeder.

-- Green Eyes: She has strikingly green eyes.
-Goes well with her nature magic, ability to heal people and animals, and make plants grow.
+- Green Eyes: She has striking jade-green eyes.
+Goes well with her nature magic, ability to heal people and animals and make plants grow.

-- Hair of Gold, Heart of Gold: Kind and blonde.
+- Hair of Gold, Heart of Gold: Kind-hearted and blonde.
 She has angelic-looking blonde hair and typically goes out of her way to care for people and animals.

 - Hard-Drinking Party Girl: Formerly.
-She used to go to "all the royal parties and wild drunken festivities".
-In Blood Promise, she returns to this type of behavior to a self-destructive degree.
-All part of Avery Lazar's influence on her.
+She used to go to "all the royal parties and wild drunken festivities" before she and Rose escaped St. Vladimir's Academy.
+In Blood Promise, she returns to this type of behavior to a self-destructive degree, which is a result of Avery Lazar's influence on her.

 - Healing Hands: All part of the spirit power package.
-She can lay her hand on people and animals to heal their injuries.
+She can lay her hand on people and animals to heal their injuries, no matter how close to death they are.
 In Rose's case, she resurrected her by healing lethal injuries.
-She did also heal Christian Ozera when he was moments away from dying.
-She temporarily cured Victor Dashkov from a fatal disease.
+She also heals Christian Ozera in the climax of Vampire Academy when he is moments away from dying from an injury cause by a psi-hound's attack.
+She also temporarily cures Victor Dashkov from Sandrovsky's Syndrome (though completely under duress) earlier in the same book.

-- The High Queen: She is eventually elected Queen in Last Sacrifice.
-She is beautiful, calm, regal.
-She intends to use her authority to resolve the injustices of the Moroi world.
+- The High Queen: She is eventually elected Queen of the Moroi in Last Sacrifice.
+She is beautiful, calm, and regal, and intends to use her authority to resolve the injustices of the Moroi world.

-- Hollywood Nerd: She has model looks but Rose refers to her as a nerd for taking advanced calculus as a class, and acing all her tests.
+- Hollywood Nerd: She has model-like looks but Rose refers to her as a nerd for taking advanced calculus as a class, and acing all her tests.

-- Kicked Upstairs: She becomes Queen in Last Sacrifice.
+- Kicked Upstairs: She becomes the new Moroi Queen in Last Sacrifice.
 This is a useful position, but limits her role in the spin-off series, Bloodlines.
-She merely supervises and gives orders.
-No longer getting personally involved in missions.
+She merely supervises and gives orders, no longer getting personally involved in missions.

 - Last of Her Kind: She is the only Dragomir left.
-Until Spirit Bound, where it's revealed that she has an illegitimate half-sibling.
+At least until Spirit Bound, where it's revealed that she has an illegitimate half-sibling.

-- Let's Get Dangerous: She is usually not the fighting type.
-But managed to knock out an attacking Reed Lazar with a single punch.
-She faced Dimitri the Strigoi in a fight and managed to stake him, getting severe burns in the process.
+- Let's Get Dangerous!: She is usually not the fighting type.
+However she manages to knock out an attacking Reed Lazar with a single punch, and later faces Dimitri the Strigoi in a fight and manages to stake him, getting severe burns in the process.

 - Master of Illusion: She exhibits such powers in certain moments.
 Her first notable feat is making Jesse Zeklos have the illusion of spiders crawling all over him.